brannondorsey/apibuilder/README.md

 ##Submitting Data to Your Database

 Aside from using the API Builder to create a web accessible API, there are several methods that allow you to actually add/edit data in your database using `GET` or `POST` methods.
-If you are familiar with making` $.ajax` or `XmlHttpRequest`s with Javascript then inserting into and updating existing rows in your database is easy!

 The `Database::execute_from_assoc($assoc_array, $tablename)` static method handles both of these needs.
 The default behavior of this method takes two parameters and is used to insert data into the database by dynamically generating a MySQL `INSERT` statement.
 Each time `Database::execute_from_assoc()` is called it affects __only 1 row__.
-The first parameter is an associative array with a required column name as each key and the value you want to insert into that column as the value.
-The second parameter is the name of the table to make the query.
+The first parameter is an associative array with a column name as each key and the value you want to insert into that column as the value.
+The second parameter is the name of the table to use when making the query.
 If you are executing the query on the table that you passed into `Database::init_connection()` or `API::__construct()` then you can access that table using the static `Database::$table` property.
 Otherwise you can specify the table name as a string.

-Below is an example of how to insert a new user into the example that database we have been using throughout this documentation.
+Below is an example of how to insert a new user into the example database that we have been using throughout this documentation. ~~If you are familiar with making` $.ajax` or `XmlHttpRequest`s with Javascript then inserting into and updating existing rows in your database is easy!~~ (examples coming soon).

 ###Inserting